yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/anywhere-rbac.md

 ### Create, modify, and delete roles

-As a Super Admin or Admin, you can create and modify the roles for your tenant.
+As a Super Admin or Admin, you can create and modify roles.

 To create a custom role, do the following: